Layer-Edge/edgen-swap/test-hardhat/README.md

-# UniswapV2 Hardhat Tests
+# EdgenSwap Hardhat Tests

 This directory contains unit tests for the Uniswap V2 Core contracts using Hardhat and ethers.js v5.7.

 ## Directory Structure

-- `UniswapV2Factory.test.js`: Tests for the factory contract
+- `EdgenSwapFactory.test.js`: Tests for the factory contract
-- `UniswapV2Pair.test.js`: Tests for the pair contract
+- `EdgenSwapPair.test.js`: Tests for the pair contract
-- `UniswapV2ERC20.test.js`: Tests for the ERC20 implementation
+- `EdgenSwapERC20.test.js`: Tests for the ERC20 implementation
 - `shared/`: Helper utilities and fixtures
   - `utilities.js`: Common utility functions
   - `fixtures.js`: Test fixtures for deploying contracts